 There are several warning signs you may be overeating.
 Also, this is a red flag if you’re eating large amounts of food, even when you’re not hungry.
 Other warning signs include eating quickly, eating until you feel uncomfortably full, and hiding food from others.
 If you’re experiencing any of these warning signs, seeking help is essential.

 Overeating can lead to serious health problems like obesity, type II diabetes, and heart disease.
 So it’s essential to seek help if you’re struggling with overeating to avoid these serious health complications.

 Why is overeating the symptom, not the cause?

 The problem with overeating is that it’s just a symptom of a more significant issue.
-Overeating doesn’t happen in a vacuum–there are usually other factors at play, such as emotional difficulties or an unhealthy relationship with food.
-If you want to stop overeating, you need to address the underlying causes.
+Overeating doesn’t happen in a vacuum–other factors are usually at play, such as emotional difficulties or an unhealthy relationship with food.
+To stop overeating, you need to address the underlying causes.

 Treating overeating as an addiction can be very effective.
 Addiction treatment can help you develop healthy coping mechanisms and better relationships with food.
-It can also help you address any underlying emotional issues that may contribute to your overeating.
+It can also help you address any underlying emotional issues contributing to overeating.

 If you’re struggling with overeating, seek help.
-There are plenty of resources available, and addiction treatment can be very effective.
-But, don’t overcome this addiction on your own–get help from a professional and start living a healthier life today.
+Many resources are available, and addiction treatment can be very effective.
+But, don’t overcome this addiction alone–get help from a professional and start living a healthier life today.